MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

 2 less demand risk : it creates a more loyal customer base.

 3 more liquidity : costs are more variable as it is easy to stop buying from some people when the demand is low due to the fact contracts are small in quantity and duration.

 *Yes but then it triggers survival problem of of these farms, doesn't it?*
 *I'd advocate a milk cooperative model, with insects farmed in different places and shipped to a same processing factory where there are economies of scale.
 Of course, this factory checks the farms respect the food safety standards in breeding insects.
-Then it requires an invested, but that can be shared by farm communities and better amortized-Marie*
+Then it requires an invested, but that can be shared by farm communities and better amortized -Marie*

 Production is nowadays clearly a key competitive advantage because the knowledge of production is still in full development.
 However, once this is developed, production of the intermediary product of mealworm flour won't stay a competitive advantage.
 Mealworm flour will become a staple food that can only compete on price.
 However, then this can be changed by working on the nutritional content of the flour and producing different kinds of flour meeting the nutritional needs of different market segments.

-*Also, flour producers can diversify themselved making processed products from their flour -Marie*
+*Also, flour producers can diversify themselves making processed products from their flour -Marie*

 #####Processing into insect products
 Here economies of scale are very important.
 Only a fully automated process that can process insects continuously is viable in the long term.
 Therefore, it will be best to be able to source insects from different breeding plants.
 If there is for example a pest breaking out in one plant, there can still be sourced from another plant.